ntavelis/mercure-php/README.md

 That's it, we published a private message that is meant only for the user `ntavelis` and is related to the topic `http://localhost/books/155`.
 Perhaps he is the author of the book in our app and we would like to send a client notification to update his private dashboard.

+Tip: Instead of manually building the classes, you can achieve the same result by using the fluent API.
+[Fluent API](docs/Builders.md)
 ### Provide the endpoint that will generate the token for the client (Step 2)

 To consume the messages in our javascript, we need to provide a valid token when we subscribe to the hub to prove that we are the user `ntavelis` this private notification is meant for.
 To do this we can make an ajax request to a php endpoint to receive the token.